 - Start a blog: Luckily, starting a blog is relatively easy and is how I currently make a living.
 I started full-time in 2014 and now I make six figures a year.
-You can create your own blog here with my easy-to-use tutorial.
-You can start your blog for as low as $2.95 a month and you’ll get a free domain if you sign up through my tutorial.
+You can start your blog for as low as $2.95 a month through Bluehost and you’ll get a free domain if you sign up through my link.
 I have a free blogging course you can join too that will help you start and launch a successful blog!

 - Answer surveys: It’s a great way to make some quick cash for your travels.
 You get paid once you answer surveys and test their products.
 Best of all, many of the sites are free to join!
-I recommend Swagbucks, Pinecone Research, Harris Poll Online, Pro Opinion, Survey Junkie, Opinion Outpost, and Vindale Research.
+I recommend Swagbucks, and Survey Junkie.

 - Save money automatically: Save money without thinking about it with the Digit savings app.
 It’s a great way to save for a vacation.
-When you sign up through my link, you will receive a 100-day free trial just for signing up!
+When you sign up through my link, you will receive a 30-day free trial and $5 just for signing up!